RDel-Medico/RDel-Medico/README.md

 ## Youtube
-On some projects I like to do a presentation video (no talking, no bullshit, only showcase), check this out there :
+On some projects I like to do a presentation video, check this out there :

 <a href="https://www.youtube.com/@remi7924/videos">
 <img src="./assets/youtubeBanner.png">